Frequently Asked Questions

 Our system works with protected content too:

-• Meta tag in public areas: Add to login pages, headers, or preview content
+• Meta tag in public areas: Add to login pages, headers, or preview

-• Retroactive protection: If your content appears in training data, we can help with licensing claims
+• Retroactive protection: If your content appears in training data, we

 The key is making your licensing terms discoverable by AI companies.